PWCT Features – Operating System

 You can use PWCT to create MS-Windows applications & Multiplatform (Windows, Linux & Mac OS X) applications.

-HarbourPWCT GUI applications works only on MS-Windows, but you can port these applications to Linux & Mac OS X using HMG4 (GUI Library based on HbQt) instead of using HMG Extended which is the library used for creating GUI applications by HarbourPWCT.
+HarbourPWCT GUI applications work only on MS-Windows, but you can port these applications to Linux & Mac OS X using HMG4 (GUI Library based on HbQt) instead of using HMG Extended which is the library used for creating GUI applications by HarbourPWCT.

 HarbourPWCT console applications can be compiled using the Harbour compiler to work on Windows, Linux & Mac OS X.

+C#PWCT applications (Console/GUI) work fine on Windows.
 You can port these applications to Linux & Mac OS X using Mono.

 The next figure presents PWCT on MS-Windows 7.